AI-Publishing-International-LLP-UK/AIXTIV-SYMPHONY/deployment-summary-backup-branch.md

 4. Post-deployment verification should be performed to ensure functionality remains intact

 This approach follows best practices for secure deployment by using the established CI/CD pipeline that has proper secret management.

+## Deployment Execution
+- **Pull Request**: Successfully merged into main branch (PR #60)
+- **Workflow**: Manually triggered "Deploy Dr. Claude Orchestration Function" workflow
+- **Run ID**: 15352754096
+- **Status**: In progress

+The deployment is now running through the official CI/CD pipeline with proper authentication to Google Cloud.
+This will deploy the Dr. Claude function to Firebase in the us-west1 region, configure the necessary IAM permissions, and register the function with the Integration Gateway.